Hi, I’m Aly Marie!

 Here are my machine purchases over the last 10+ years:

-Starting in the early days, I began doing my everyday sewing on the Brother CS6000i.
-I loved it so much better than the bottom-of-the-line Singer I had been using before that (not picturing it, because I hated it, and it’s gone forever)!
+Over a decade ago, I began doing my everyday sewing on the Brother CS6000i.
+I loved it so much better than the bottom-of-the-line Singer I had been using before that (not picturing it, because I really hated it, and it’s now gone forever)!

-I then started learning embroidery with our library’s Janome embroidery machine.
+Years later, I then started learning embroidery with our library’s Janome embroidery machine.
 I wasn’t sure how I’d like it, so I didn’t initially invest in my own and instead drove to the library when I wanted to monogram or embroider something.
+We were also dirt poor because I quit my job to stay home with our girls, and my husband and I still had tons of school loans to pay off.

-Then, I bought my own Brother SE625 sewing and embroidery machine, which had a lot smaller hoop than the library’s machine but was my very own!
+Then, when we finally got out from underneath our mountain of debt, I bought my own Brother SE625 sewing and embroidery machine, which had a lot smaller hoop than the library’s machine but was my very own!

 I realized that embroidery allows me to create goodies for my girls and make groovy gifts for friends and family.
-As a biomedical engineer before I became a doctor (I know, I know.
-I’m not really using either of my degrees now), I loved how creating designs with embroidery software involves engineer-like thinking.
+I loved how creating designs with embroidery software involves engineer-like thinking.

 I loved embroidery so much and felt constrained by the 4″x4″ workspace that I eventually traded in my Brother SE625 and upgraded to the Brother SE1900 combination sewing and embroidery machine.
 It’s pretty rocking awesome and I now embroider all. the. things.